tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Guide/Titanium_Command-Line_Interface_Reference/Titanium_CLI_Tasks.md

 2. `--sdk` command-line option with the `titanium build` command.

 3. `app.sdk` setting specified with the `titanium config` command.
-    To check the version, run `titanium config` and to change the version, run `ti ti config app.sdk <sdk_version>`.
+    To check the version, run `titanium config` and to change the version, run `ti config app.sdk <sdk_version>`.

 4. SDK select version.
-    To check or change this version, run `ti ti sdk select`.
+    To check or change this version, run `ti sdk select`.
 :::

 #### Android emulator